 The holiday season moves through many different phases as we carve turkey, wrap presents, and watch the ball drop.
-So too, should your year-end email appeals reflect the transition donors experience from Giving Tuesday through the last day of the year.
+So your year-end email appeals should also reflect the transition donors experience from Giving Tuesday through the last day of the year.

 The focus of year-end emails should be on the donor.
 Language such as, “thank you,” “without you,” and “because of you,” serve to center the email on the actions of the donor and connect them directly to the outcomes of your work.

 While the focus of all communication should be on the donor, the message in each should vary and present the reader with new information and opportunities.
 Your goal should be to send a mix of communications that highlight different initiatives, which will, in turn, increase your chances for resonating with more of your supporters.